appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/azure.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4345-11-machine-type.png' />

-- We highly recommend changing the Username to `ubuntu`.
+- We highly recommend changing the username to `ubuntu`.

-- Select an existing key pair or click on the "Generate new key pair" button if you don't have any on the Azure.
+- Select an existing key pair or click on the "Generate new key pair" button if you don't have any on Azure.
 In the sample configuration, we will use an existing key stored in Azure by selecting from the dropdown menu.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4345-6-create-vm-authentication.png' />

 - From the Disks menu, configure the OS disk size.
-By default, the image comes with 100GiB disk space.
+By default, the image comes with 100 GiB of disk space.
 You can increase that size for your needs.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4345-7-create-vm-disks.png' />